PRIDE RUN PHOENIX

 When offered, swag bags are available while supplies last.
 Swag bags have a mixture of goodies inside from multiple sources.
 Content may vary from bag to bag and swag is not guaranteed as a part of your registration.

 Medical is available through our partner Medical Paramedics.
-A stationary ambulance will be located at the start, finish and expo are and a first aid kit will also be available for minor incidents.
-If you or someone you are observing needs medical assistance, please notify a race crew member.
+A stationary ambulance will be located at the start, finish and expo block party and there will be mobile units (bikes) out on the course routes.
+If you are needing medical assistance as you approach an aid station let a race crew member know.
 If you believe you or someone else may be experiencing a life-threatening emergency, call 911 immediately and notify a race crew member.
 The aid station locations can be viewed on the course maps under course information.

-Water stations are approximately every 1.5 miles to 2.0 miles for the 10K and the 5K.
-Water will be also be available at the start and finish.
+Water stations are approximately every 1.5 miles to 2.5 miles for the half marathon, 10K, and the 5K.
+Water will also be available at the start and finish.
 Select aid stations will offer energy drinks and gel (half marathoners) to help keep you hydrated.
 The aid station locations can be viewed on the course maps under course information.

 Participant Food & Beverage

-While supplies last, light refreshments will be available to participants at the refreshment table before and after the 10K and 5K races.
+While supplies last, light refreshments will be available to participants at the refreshment table before and after the half marathon, 10K, and 5K races.

 Bringing Guests or Participating with Friends and Family